Nickchapman3773/Uranium-Fever/README.md

 > [!Tip]
 > This step can prevent unforeseen crashes.

-- Open Windows Security from your Start Menu.
+- Open Windows Security from the Start Menu.
 - Open App & Browser Control in the left sidebar.
 - Open Exploit Protection Settings under Exploit Protection.
 - Set Force Randomization for Images (Mandatory ASLR) to "Use Default (Off)."

 ## Downloading Wabbajack
 - Download the [Wabbajack Installation file](https//www.wabbajack.org/).
-- Move the downloaded Wabbajack file to the file path of your choice.
-A good location is "C\Modding\Wabbajack".
+- Move the downloaded Wabbajack file to the file path of choice.
+The recommended location is "C\Modding\Wabbajack".
 - Run Wabbajack.exe.
 This will automatically install Wabbajack.

 ## Installing Uranium Fever